|

 Washington, D.C. - October 30, 2007 -- The wildfires in CA are being brought under control through the efforts of firefighters and favorable weather.
 Many evacuation orders have been lifted, and people in those areas are returning to their communities.
 In all, the fires have affected over 640,000 acres of land destroyed or damaged over 2,000 homes.

-The Red Cross continues to operate 12 shelters and evacuation centers, including the Del Mar site with 130 residents.
-More than 400 evacuees are still in Red Cross shelters.
 In total, the Red Cross has provided over 24,000 overnight stays in its shelters, 114,208 meals and over 15,000 comfort kits during this incident.
 We have deployed more than 5,500 disaster relief volunteers.

 "Generous financial contributions from the public, foundation and corporate supporters have made it possible for us to announce that the American Red Cross will no longer engage in new fundraising activities in support of the Southern California Wildfires.
 We will continue to urge the public to donate to our Disaster Relief Fund, which made possible the swift, effective and compassionate response we saw to the wildfires."